DAMooreSE/codeClapper/copy-of-master/README.txt

 //Now we install the necessary packages to run the application:
 3.Open Visual Studio Code again and ensure your terminal is open at the main project folder /copy-of-master
 //if it's not, you can simply close the terminal and open a new one using Terminal > New Terminal on the menu bar.
-3.If not previously installed, Run 'sudo npm install -g yarn' (only done if yarn hasn't been installed on your machine before)
+4.If not previously installed, Run 'sudo npm install -g yarn' (only done if yarn hasn't been installed on your machine before)
-4.Run 'npm run install' and wait for the dependencies to install 6.Run 'npm run build-clapper' which should start and run the UI service
+5.Run 'npm run install' and wait for the dependencies to install 6.Run 'npm run build-clapper' which should start and run the UI service
-//This should open a browser to the local webpage 'localhost:3006' where the application is deployed to
 //This page can be accessed by devices on the same network by opening 'your_ip_address:3006' in a browser

 //OPTIONAL FIX IF STEP 6 DOESN'T WORK: